tracel-ai/burn/burn-tensor/README.md

 ## Notes

-This crate can be use alone without the entire burn stack and with only selected backends for smaller binaries.
+This crate can be used alone without the entire burn stack and with only selected backends for smaller binaries.

 ## Feature Flags